 - Virtual Tutor

-Volunteers are needed to provide dinner on Friday to Monday evenings for the children in our emergency shelter.
+Volunteers are needed to provide dinner on Saturday to Monday evenings for the children in our emergency shelter.
 Volunteers are also welcome to schedule a time to provide a meal for our teen girls.
 The meal must be fully prepared before delivery at 5pm. *If a volunteer would like to interact with the children, going beyond the front door of the home, that will require a background check and training.
-Please email Penny Wright to discuss this opportunity.
+Please email Angela Singleton to discuss this opportunity.

 - Pen Pal Program